trustedlogin/vendor/README.md

 - Create env file
     - `cp .env-example .env`
     - You will need to ask Josh and/ or Zack for values for `NGROK_WP_URL`, `NGROK_USERS`,`TL_VENDOR_ENCRYTPTION_KEY` and `NGROK_AUTH_TOKEN`.
+- Setup site using `wp.js` script.
 ### wp.js

 It is important that you use the `wp.js` script to setup the local dev site, which is served via ngork.
 The e2e tests assume that site is running and was setup using this script.
+This script should work with Node 14 or later.
+Josh developed it using Node 16.

 - Configure WordPress Site
     - `node wp.js`